Welcome to the digital age’s favorite sport. Forget basketball or billiards; the national pastime of the Philippines is now Whataboutism.

 And WHAT ABOUT the 1980s?
 Manila was basically a live-action zombie movie back then!

-Why are you talking about a stolen cellphone in Davao when WHAT ABOUT the time your cousin forgot to return my Tupperware in 2012?
+Why are you talking about the crimes in Davao when WHAT ABOUT the time your cousin forgot to pay the money he owed?
 Ha!
 Checkmate"

 The Hierarchy of Whataboutist Responses